sjorsdonkers/toml-jai/README.md

 Note that these custom handler drive "what" is (de)serialized, they do not help with formatting of the toml.
 Formatting can be controlled via `toml.default_format_int` / `toml.default_format_float` in the context, see the [formatting example](examples/formatting_control.jai).

-Serialization can be modified by changing the a custom handler procedure in the context.
+Serialization can be modified by changing the custom handler procedure in the context.
 ```jai
 enum_to_value :: (input: Any) -> done:=true, ok:=false, toml:Value=.{} {
     if input.type.type != .ENUM return false;